 Blame Ebro: We’re going to get back to the music, but I want to get into you looking down on dancers.
 So, it took you dancing…

 Shanda Denyce: To understand what it really was.
 Yeah.
-Some women walk in there with no confidence at all and it helps them build up their confidence.
+Some women walk in there with no confidence at all, and it helps them build up their confidence.
 I’ve known girls to come in [the strip club] with no confidence, and a year later they’re like “I love me.
 I’m the shit.”
 She built her confidence!
 I don’t think it’s a bad thing now that I witnessed and did it.
 I thought it was what people made it out to be like the hoe spot, they [the dancers] were all fucking, and all this shit.
 I’ve never danced in an establishment like that.
-I wouldn’t call myself a stripper, I don’t shake no ass.
+I wouldn’t call myself a stripper; I don’t shake any ass.
 ‘Cause I don’t even know how to do it.
 I don’t know how to twerk.
 That’s just not the establishments I’ve worked in.
 You know, they pin that type of lifestyle on you, and not to say that they [the more urban strippers] are doing it either, it’s just two different type of dancers and worlds.
 I danced in more like a gentleman’s club.
-So, I didn’t have to do much of the ass shaking, I probably would’ve been in and out in a day or two, like “I can’t do this!” [laughs] But, I talked my ass off, and that’s pretty much what I did when I was a dancer.
+So, I didn’t have to do much of the ass shaking; I probably would’ve been in and out in a day or two, like “I can’t do this!” [laughs] But, I talked my ass off, and that’s pretty much what I did when I was a dancer.
 I was like a therapist to men.
 I wouldn’t talk to them.
 I just gave them conversation.
-It was older men that I would talk to and it was kinda like therapy for me as well.
+It was older men that I would talk to and it was kind of like therapy for me as well.

 Shanda Denyce: I’ve been seriously doing music since I was 15.
 My dad is a producer.
 He wrote and produced “Slow Dance” by R. Kelly.
 I’m really cool with R. Kelly, that’s like my uncle.
 So, I’ve always been around music.
-I met Willie when I was in a girl group and he was the bomb at what he did.
+I met Willie when I was in a girl group, and he was the bomb at what he did.
 He was an amazing writer.
-So, that’s how we kinda got together.
+So, that’s how we kind of got together.
 We were friends first.
 We were like “dude he’s dope.
 Let’s go out.”
-We’d go to the movies, we’d do this, we’d do that.
+We’d go to the movies; we’d do this, we’d do that.
 I don’t even remember the moment we were like “we’re together.”
 It just happened.
 But my music I’ve been doing it since I was 15.
 I got songs that I don’t want to listen to today! [laughs] To be truthful, when I was 7-years-old, I was in a rap group.
 I cannot rap! [laughs] I don’t know why they did that to me.
 I still know the rap, but I won’t do it!
 Hell nah!

 Blame Ebro: When is the first single coming out?